Child's Play (1988 film): Plot

 Karen finds the peddler and asks for more information, but he attempts to rape her; Norris saves her and forces the peddler to admit that he stole the doll from the destroyed toy store where Norris killed Ray.
 Norris, still skeptical, is later attacked by Chucky.
 He shoots the doll, whose wound inexplicably bleeds and causes pain.
-Chucky escapes to his former voodoo instructor John, demanding answers; John informs him that the longer his soul remains in the doll, the more "human" the doll will become.
+Chucky escapes to his former voodoo instructor John "Dr. Death" Bishop, demanding answers; John informs him that the longer his soul remains in the doll, the more "human" the doll will become.
 He refuses to help and is tortured by Chucky with a voodoo doll, forcing him to reveal that in order to escape the doll's body, he must transfer his soul to the first human he revealed his true identity to: Andy.
-Chucky leaves for Andy as Karen and Norris arrive and find John bleeding to death.
+Chucky leaves as Karen and Norris arrive and find John bleeding to death.
 Before dying, John tells them that in order to kill Chucky, they must destroy his heart.

 Chucky arrives at the psychiatric hospital and kills Andy's doctor with an electroshock therapy device.
 Andy flees home, where Chucky knocks him out.
 As Chucky prepares to possess Andy, Karen and Norris arrive.
 Chucky wounds Norris, but Karen and Andy gain the upper hand, setting him on fire.
 A burned Chucky attacks again, but Karen shoots his head and several of his limbs off, appearing to kill him.
 Jack arrives, refusing to believe the trio until Chucky's body bursts through a heat vent and attacks Jack.
 Norris shoots Chucky's body through the heart, finally killing him.
 The group leaves to get the wounded Norris to the hospital as a traumatized Andy looks back at Chucky's remains.